hindu-comm/mail_stream_advaita-l/2016/05/Shankara_and_DrishTi/103__shrImallalitAlAlitaH.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2016-May/041304.html)

-​Yes, I know about those statements.
+Yes, I know about those statements.
 But, they are not correct if they are trying to limit dRRiShTisRRiShTi to ekajIvavAda, is my understanding.

-These conclusions were reached when I was commenting on non-acceptance of sattA-traya in bhAmatI's view.​
+These conclusions were reached when I was commenting on non-acceptance of sattA-traya in bhAmatI's view.

 *श्रीमल्ललितालालितः*www.lalitaalaalitah.com